kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### Use typing.Protocol to support duck typing

 [PEP 544](https://peps.python.org/pep-0544/) introduced the `Protocol` type.
-The `Protocol` type helps Python support _ structural subtyping_ or "static duck typing".
-In other words, when looking at whether two types are compatible, the actual structure and capabilities are more important than the _name_ of type.
+The `Protocol` type helps Python support structural subtyping or "static duck typing".
+In other words, when looking at whether two types are compatible, the actual structure and capabilities are what matters.

 A `Protocol` type can be defined by one or more methods, and a type checker will check that those methods are implemented where a protocol type is specified.